 The chart below shows a comparison of the average residential bills as a percentage of median household income for WSSC Water and the 18 other cities and communities analyzed for customers using 165 gallons of water per day.
-The average annual bill from WSSC Water in FY 2023 is only 1.1% of the median household income of its customers, a slight increase from the 1.0% in FY 2022.
+The average annual bill from WSSC Water in FY 2023 is only 1.0% of the median household income of its customers.
 This places WSSC Water among the most affordable of its peer agencies, with only two agencies (Fairfax County and Arlington County in Virginia) having lower percentages.
 Additionally, WSSC Water is well below the 4.5% threshold that the EPA considers to be affordable for customers.